scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 ## Set up a ScalarDB database

 First, you need one or more ScalarDB databases to run analytical queries with ScalarDB Analytics with PostgreSQL.
 If you have your own ScalarDB database, you can skip this section and use your database instead.
-If you use the [scalardb-samples/scalardb-analytics-postgresql-sample](https://github.com/scalar-labs/scalardb-samples/scalardb-analytics-postgresql) project, you can set up a sample database by running the following command in the project directory.
+If you use the [scalardb-samples/scalardb-analytics-postgresql-sample](https://github.com/scalar-labs/scalardb-samples/tree/main/scalardb-analytics-postgresql-sample) project, you can set up a sample database by running the following command in the project directory.

 ```shell
 $ docker compose run --rm sql-cli --config /etc/scalardb.properties --file /etc/sample_data.sql
 ```

-This command sets up [multiple storage instances](https://scalardb.scalar-labs.com/docs/3.9/multi-storage-transactions/) that consist of DynamoDB, PostgreSQL, and Cassandra.
-Then, the command creates namespaces for `dynamons`, `postgresns`, and `cassandrans` that are mapped to those storages, creates tables for `dynamons.customer`, `postgresns.orders`, and `cassandrans.lineitem` by using [ScalarDB SQL](https://scalardb.scalar-labs.com/docs/3.9/scalardb-sql/getting-started-with-sql/), and load sample data into the tables.
+This command sets up [multiple storage instances](https://scalardb.scalar-labs.com/docs/latest/multi-storage-transactions/) that consist of DynamoDB, PostgreSQL, and Cassandra.
+Then, the command creates namespaces for `dynamons`, `postgresns`, and `cassandrans` that are mapped to those storages, creates tables for `dynamons.customer`, `postgresns.orders`, and `cassandrans.lineitem` by using [ScalarDB SQL](https://scalardb.scalar-labs.com/docs/latest/scalardb-sql/getting-started-with-sql/), and loads sample data into the tables.

 ![Multi-storage overview](./images/multi-storage-overview.png)